fx-biocoder/design-patterns/04 - Prototype/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Prototype pattern can be effectively combined with several other design patterns:
+The Prototype pattern can be combined with several other design patterns:

 - Abstract Factory: Prototype can be used to implement Abstract Factories by storing a set of prototypical objects
 - Command: Prototype can be used to store command history by making deep copies of commands